jess-valiarovski/SI-ODE-virulence-model/diff-eq-SI.md

 ## Research Question

-The research question I explored in Allison Shaw’s lab with mentor Martha Torstenson at the University of Minnesota Department of Ecology, Evolution, and Behavior is whether the host adaptations tolerance and resistance have an effect on the optimal pathogen virulence and how effective is the virulence strategy
+The research question I explored in Allison Shaw’s lab with Martha Torstenson and Allison Shaw at the University of Minnesota Department of Ecology, Evolution, and Behavior is whether the host adaptations tolerance and resistance have an effect on the optimal pathogen virulence and how effective is the virulence strategy